MoralistFestus/ClipLab/README.md

 # ClipLab Attribute

-<p style="font-family:georgia"> ClipLab has two attributes, the `data-copy-text` attribute and `data-attr-selector` used for specifying clipboard value</p>
+ClipLab has two attributes, the `data-copy-text` attribute and `data-attr-selector` used for specifying clipboard value.

 ## Example
 ```html